Serving McLean VA Youth Since 1954

 • At the start of each set, the referee signals for players to take their positions on the court and start serving.

-• As the start of each point, the referee signals for the server to proceed.
+• At the start of each point, the referee signals for the server to proceed.
 The referee also signals the end of the play and awards a point (or a replay if appropriate).

 • After the referee signals the end of a set, both teams take a 2-minute break and switch sides.